Should You Get Heartbreak Leave From Work?

 ”

-The company Vanese worked for isn’t unusual in this regard: in most workplaces across the UK, you can’t take paid heartbreak leave.
+The company Vanese worked for isn’t unusual in this regard: in most workplaces you can’t take paid heartbreak leave.
 But why not?
-In Germany you can take time off work for 'liebeskummer' – which translates roughly as 'love grief' – while companies in Japan and Australia offer heartbreak leave, too.
+In Germany you can take time off work for 'liebeskummer' — which translates roughly as 'love grief' — while a few companies are starting to offer heartbreak leave, too.

 Heartbreak is far from trivial: studies have shown that our brains register heartbreak in the same way as physical pain and in extreme cases the emotional stress of a breakup can cause broken heart syndrome, which affects the heart’s ability to pump blood around the body.
 In her Dear Dolly column for The Times, Dolly Alderton once recounted the story of a dying woman who claimed her experience of terminal illness was not as bad as heartbreak.
 "You could say a breakup is like a bereavement.
 It’s a loss," Vanese adds.